37 Harry Potter Trivia Questions [With Answers]

 Answer: Hungarian Horntail.

-Why it stumps people: Four dragons appear in the tournament: Hungarian Horntail, Chinese Fireball, Swedish Short-Snout, and Common Welsh Green.
-Each champion faces one.
-Unless you remember who drew which dragon, it’s a 25% guess dressed up as knowledge.
-The Horntail sticks in memory mainly because the film gave it the most screen time.
+Why it stumps people: Four dragons turn up in the tournament: Hungarian Horntail, Chinese Fireball, Swedish Short-Snout, Common Welsh Green.
+One per champion.
+Forget who drew which and you’re at a one-in-four guess wearing a knowing face.
+The Horntail lodges in memory mostly because the film handed it the most screen time.

 Hard Harry Potter Trivia Questions (26–37)